 Service on Stamåsen wind turbine in Sweden

 Wind turbines produce electricity by converting the kinetic energy of the wind into electrical power.
 The rotor blades on a wind turbine transfer the power of the wind via a drive shaft to a generator in the nacelle.
 The rotor blades are adjustable to produce the largest amount of electricity, regardless of whether the wind is blowing hard or gently.
 Wind turbines are typically placed on hill tops or in coastal areas – places with abundant and stable wind.

 Our wind power ambitions

 We exist to lead the shift to a clean energy world.
 To meet the increased need for renewable energy solutions we are ramping up as a major wind and solar developer.
-We have built 1 gigawatt of wind and solar, and have yet another gigawatt under construction.
-Our ambition is to develop 6 GW of wind power by 2025.
+We will accelerate our growth in solar, onshore wind, and battery storage in our existing markets, reaching an annual development rate of 4 GW by 2030.

 Read more about our strategic ambitions